Elsa strengthens into a hurricane, the season's first, and could near the Florida Peninsula by next week - KION546

 It is the third storm of the season to threaten the US coastline, potentially nearing the Florida Peninsula by next week, including around the site of the deadly Surfside condo collapse.

-It is not expected to strengthen within the next 48 hours, the National Hurricane Center said.
+It is expected to strengthen a little more in the next 36 hours, the hurricane center said.

-Haiti, Martinique, Dominica and the southern coast of the Dominican Republic are included in tropical storm warnings.
-A tropical storm watch is in effect for Grenada and its dependencies, Saba and Saint Eustatius and Jamaica.
+Tropical storm warnings cover Barbados, Martinique, Dominica, Jamaica, the southern coast of the Dominican Republic from Cabo Engano to Haiti border, and the coast of Haiti north of Port Au Prince.
+A tropical storm watch is in effect for Grenada and its dependencies, Saba and Saint Eustatius, and the north coast of the Dominican Republic from Cabo Engano to Bahia de Manzanillo.

+“A hurricane warning means that hurricane conditions are expected somewhere within the warning area, in this case in the next few hours.
+Preparations to protect life and property should be rushed to completion,” the hurricane center said in a special advisory on Friday morning.

+Elsa was the earliest fifth named storm on record, pushing this season ahead of the pace set by the record-breaking 2020 hurricane season.
+The first hurricane of the season typically isn’t seen until August 10, with the average date of a first tropical storm falling on July 9.

 Puerto Rico could get up to 3 inches of rain

-The storm will head into the eastern Caribbean Sea and move Saturday near the southern coast of Hispaniola.
-By early Sunday, Elsa is forecast to be near portions of eastern Cuba.
+Elsa next will head into the eastern Caribbean Sea and move Saturday near the southern coast of Hispaniola.
+By early Sunday, it is forecast to be near portions of eastern Cuba.

-Elsa is expected to bring 3 to 6 inches of rainfall Friday to Windward and southern Leeward Islands, with locally up to 10 inches.
+It is expected to bring 3 to 6 inches of rainfall Friday to Windward and southern Leeward islands, with locally up to 10 inches.
 Puerto Rico could see 1 to 3 inches through Saturday.
 Flash flooding and mudslides will be possible in areas experiencing heavy rainfall.

+Those near the recently erupted La Soufriere volcano in St. Vincent and the Grenadines have an additional concern to worry about: heavy rain causing lahars.

 “Across portions of southern Hispaniola and Jamaica, rainfall of 4 to 8 inches with isolated maximum amounts of 12 inches is possible Saturday into Sunday.
 This rain may lead to scattered flash flooding and mudslides,” according to the hurricane center.